Wall Street Journal Bestselling Author and Founder of MarketingProfs

 Strategy goes beyond writing and editing to permeate your brand with a persuasive, clear, and authentic message: yours.
 How you tell your story — as well as where, when, and to whom — is just as important as your story.

 After all, your audience doesn’t care about you.
 They care about themselves.
-That holds true across verticals and channels — from SaaS products to agency services to the trends shaping the future of ecommerce.
+That holds true across verticals and channels — from SaaS products to agency services to the trends shaping ecommerce marketing.

 (Note: to honor privacy, clients and companies associated with those results cannot be publicly identified.
 Anonymized dashboards may be provided prior to the start of new engagements after NDAs have been enacted.)

-Product Lead at Facebook and Author of Hacking Growth
+VP of Growth at Shopify and Author of Hacking Growth

 Nothing like a good buzzword to get the mouth watering and the mind swimming.